 The Group has adopted the Anti-Bribery and Anti-Corruption Policy which will further safeguard its business operations.
-SAUDEE has provided Anti-Bribery and Anti-Corruption in house update and training for its staffs in order to raise their awareness about practices of bribery and corruption of all forms are prohibited in the Group's daily operations in FYE 2022.
+SAUDEE has provided Anti-Bribery and Anti-Corruption in house workshop for its staffs in order to raise their awareness about practices of bribery and corruption of all forms are prohibited in the Group's daily operations in FYE 2023.

-There is no incidence of corruption, fraud or bribery were reported for the FYE 2022.
+There is no incidence of corruption, fraud or bribery were reported for the FYE 2023.

-Maintain zero incidents of corruption, unethical behavior in FYE 2023.
-The Group adhering to strict and transparent business conduct, all employees and other stakeholders associated to the Group will be educated on the content and implications of the Anti-Bribery and Anti-Corruption Policy.
+The Group maintain zero incidents of corruption, unethical behavior in FYE 2023 and adhere to strict and transparent business conduct. and all employees and other stakeholders associated to the Group will be educated on the content and implications of the Anti-Bribery and Anti-Corruption Policy.